RC flying FAQ (on getting started)

 "Radio control or remote control, what's the difference?"

 Basically, 'radio control' is the correct term.
 However, rc models are often referred to as 'remote control' because the true definition of this term is 'to control something from a remote (separate) location'.
 But traditionally, models that are genuinely remote control are joined to the transmitter by a cable, through which the signals pass.
-True 'radio control' means that the model is controlled by radio waves and hence there are no cables.
+True 'radio control' means that the model is controlled by radio signals from a completely separate transmitter.

 Yes and no....

-These days, a basic electric rc airplane can be bought for under a hundred dollars, and this kind of model can be flown in almost any decent sized open space.
+These days, a beginner electric rc airplane can be bought for under a hundred dollars, and this kind of plane can be flown in almost any decent sized open space.
 So you can at least get going in the hobby without having to spend a fortune.

-A good quality 3 or 4 channel electric or gas RTF trainer or sport plane (or ARF with the engine and radio gear purchased separately) will cost you upwards of a couple of hundred dollars, plus maybe another 100 dollars or so for any field equipment items and fuel etc. that you might need.
+A good quality 3 or 4-channel electric or gas rc trainer or sport plane (or ARF with the engine and radio gear purchased separately) will cost you upwards of $150 or so, plus maybe another 100 dollars or so for any field equipment items and fuel etc. that you might need.

 On top of that you might have club membership and insurance fees, but these costs are quite low - probably under a hundred dollars spread over the year.

-At the top end of the scale, you can spend as much money as you earn, and beyond!
-A serious rc airplane, top of the range radio set and all the trimmings can cost thousands, but by the time you're spending this kind of money you're entering the national model airplane championships and such like!
+At the top end of the scale, you can spend as much money as you earn, and beyond.
+A serious rc airplane, top of the range radio set and all the trimmings can cost many thousands, but by the time you're spending this kind of money the hobby has become a way of life, and you won't mind buying such stuff with all your hard earned cash.

 So it can be an expensive hobby if you want it to be, or it can be a very cheap hobby if you want to keep it simple.

-The great thing is that these days you can try the hobby for not much money at all, and if you don't like it then you haven't lost much (used rc stuff sells very well on eBay...).
-And if you do like it, you can always fly to suit your budget!
+The great thing is that these days you can try the hobby for not much money at all, and if you don't like it then you haven't lost much (second-hand rc stuff always sells well).
+And if you do like it, you can always fly to suit your budget.

 Ideally yes, but it's not always necessary.
 If you're completely new to the hobby then getting yourself along to a local club is probably the best thing you can do.
 Locating one shouldn't be too difficult, just visit the website of your country's rc flying governing body, or use the RC Airplane World club directory to try and locate a model flying club close to your home town.

-RC airplane modelers ('aeromodelers') are a very friendly bunch of people and the majority of clubs welcome newcomers, even if it's just to have a look at what's going on.
+RC airplane modellers ('aeromodellers') are a very friendly bunch of people and the majority of clubs welcome newcomers, even if it's just to have a look at what's going on.

-"Can I fly anywhere, when I feel like it?"
+"Can I fly anywhere, whenever I feel like it?"

-Wherever you live, it is essential that you check beforehand whether flying a radio control model aircraft is allowed, or you may end up with a hefty fine!
-Furthermore, you need to be very aware of any possible frequency interference that could cause you to lose control of the model, with potentially disastrous consequences if in a public place.
+Wherever you live, it is essential that you check whether flying a radio control model aircraft is allowed, before you go flying, or you may get in trouble.
+Furthermore, you need to be very aware of any possible frequency interference that could cause you to lose control of your rc airplane, with potentially disastrous consequences if in a public place.
+OK, this isn't such an issue nowadays with 2.4GHz rc systems being commonplace, but it is definitely something you need to think about if using a MHz system.

-So wherever you think you want to fly, always check first!
-And if you do plan on flying in a public place, read these do's and don'ts first.
+So wherever you think you want to fly, always check first.
+And if you do plan on flying in a public place, please read these do's and don'ts first.

 "Ok, I want to try it - how do I learn to fly?"